 - How do we keep long term backups?

-Whether you’re fully in the cloud or utilizing a hybrid environment, AvePoint is well prepared to help you fill all of these gaps with fast, flexible, and intelligent Office 365 data protection solutions.
+Whether you’re fully in the cloud or utilizing a hybrid environment, AvePoint is well prepared to help you fill all of these gaps with fast, flexible, and intelligent Office 365 and Azure data protection solutions.